dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/06-July-2023/sl-revamp-beta.md

 We are excited to present several important capabilities with the enhanced dbt Semantic Layer:

-- **Consistent organization**: Provides a consistent view of data, ensuring that metrics and definitions match across the organization and teh breadth of interfaces where data is consumed.
+- **Consistent organization**: Provides a consistent view of data, ensuring that metrics and definitions match across the organization and the breadth of interfaces where data is consumed.
 This fosters trust in data and drives better decision-making by eliminating inconsistencies and errors that come up when individual users define metrics independently.

 - **Improved governance**: The dbt Semantic Layer ensures proper governance and auditing of data changes, providing an auditable record of modifications and clear ownership.
 This saves time by making it clear who can create and manage new metrics, ensuring accountability and data integrity.